Manage Access Audits¶

 Step 1 - Setup which generates the helm charts.
 This step usually takes few minutes.

 Step 2 - Apply the Privacera Manager helm charts.
-Step 3 - Post-installation step which generates Plugin tar ball, updates Route 53 DNS and so on.
+Step 3 - (Optional) Post-installation step which generates Plugin tar ball, updates Route 53 DNS and so on.
+This step is not required if you are updating only connector properties.

 -